 - Plant cost can be two to three times that of gas

 - In some cases three phase power is required

 Element heating works similar to an electric kettle in that there is direct heat transfer between the immersed element and the pool water.

 - The small physical size of the units makes them ideal to use where plant space is restricted or where gas supply is not available and the special needs of a heat pump cannot be met

 - Usually have high running costs depending on electric tariff

-Your Preferred Gas Plumbing and Commercial Pool Heating Supplies can assist in choice of product and size the heater to suit your needs.
+Everything For Gas Commercial Pool Heating supplies can assist in choice of product and size the heater to suit your needs.

 We can deliver the heater to your door anywhere in Australia.
 In some instances we can recommend an installer who will guarantee that the installation is correct.
 If you choose your own installer, then we can advise and assist with the correct installation methods.